txominpelu/cl-async/README.md

 It would do it by defining two macro methods:

- - async : when applied to a simple future it returns its input, when applied to a block it transforms the code inside the block into a statemachine where nested calls to async are transformed recursively and calls to await, ifs and matchs would be transformed to states of the machine.
+ - async : when applied to a simple future it returns its input, when applied to a block it
+ transforms the code inside the block into a statemachine where nested calls to async are transformed recursively and calls to await, ifs and matchs would be transformed to states of the machine.

  - await : receives an object of type Future and returns the value of the future.
+In the state machine this call is transformed into an state where the code between the last await / if or match and this await represents what will be executed.
+When the future is finished (method onComplete is called, the result of the future will be assigned to a variable and the state machine will pass to the next state.

+# Difficulties found